 - Tumors in the base of the skull

-Clinical trials are investigation proton therapy as a treatment for a number of other types of cancer.
+Clinical trials are investigating proton therapy as a treatment for several other types of cancer.

-Because doctors can better control where proton therapy releases its highest concentration of energy, proton therapy is believed to affect less healthy tissue and have fewer side effects than traditional radiation therapy.
+Because doctors can better control where proton therapy releases its highest concentration of energy, it's believed to affect less healthy tissue and have fewer side effects than traditional radiation therapy.
 Still, proton therapy does release some of its energy in healthy tissue.

-What side effects you experience will depend on what part of your body is being treated and the dose of proton therapy you receive.
+The side effects you experience will depend on which part of your body is being treated and the dose of proton therapy you receive.

 In general, common side effects of proton therapy include:

 - Hair loss around the part of your body being treated

 - Skin redness around the part of your body being treated